ellucian-developer/experience-intelligent-processes-grade-change/developer-guide.md

-# Experience Faculty Grade Change - Maestro Workflow
+# Experience Faculty Grade Change - Intelligent Processes Workflow

 This extension facilitates a streamlined process for faculty members to formally request the registrar's intervention in grade adjustments for individual students.

 ## Table of Contents
 - DataConnect Serverless APIs
   - For Experience Extension
-  - For Maestro Actions
+  - For Intelligent Processes Actions
-- Maestro Workflow & Actions
+- Intelligent Processes Workflow & Actions
 - Experience Card

 ## Users